TalTech-HPC-Centre/taltech-hpc-docs/docs/software/octave.md

 !!! warning
     This page has not been completely updated for Rocky 8 yet!

-Octave is a free alternative to Matlab and if you do not use Matlab's toolboxes, your code should work without many changes.
-For many of Matlab's toolboxes (partial) implementations exist for Octave as well.
-We have setup a module for Octave:
+Octave is a free alternative to Matlab, and if you do not use Matlab's toolboxes, your code should work without many changes.
+For many of Matlab's toolboxes, (partial) implementations exist for Octave as well.
+We have set up a module for Octave:

 ```bash
 module load octave